 If you’ve been homeschooling for long, you’ve undoubtedly heard of Charlotte Mason.
 Her educational principles, which she developed in 19th century England, offer much to homeschooling children and families alike.

 But what exactly is a Charlotte Mason education?
 How can we know if it will work well for our family?

 Use this overview of seven Charlotte Mason-style characteristics to help you decide.

 Charlotte believed that the development of good habits within a child provides the foundation for early education.
 She wrote, “The mother who takes pains to endow her children with good habits secures for herself smooth and easy days.”

 For this reason Charlotte advised delaying formal academics until age six, instead advocating play and work within the gentle boundaries of the family unit.

-Charlotte saw good habits as so crucial that she recommended putting all else aside if a bad habit appeared, and working with the child (in a friendly way) to reconcile the issue before it could develop further.
+Charlotte saw good habits as so crucial that she recommended putting all else Steroids for sale aside if a bad habit appeared, and working with the child (in a friendly way) to reconcile the issue before it could develop further.

 2. Style of Lessons

 Charlotte Mason style lessons are short, especially for young children.
 The goal is to train the child to focus fully on their work, but only for the amount of time they are developmentally capable of.